grpc/grpc-web/README.md

 ### 2. Build an example client

+The following builds and runs an end-to-end example.
+For more details, please see [this page](net/grpc/gateway/examples/echo).
+This example will build a simple C++ gRPC backend server and the Nginx gateway.

 ```sh
 $ make                       # build nginx gateway
 $ make example               # build end-to-end example